dhoerl/PhotoScrollerNetwork/README.txt

 The included Xcode 4 project has two targets, one using just Apple APIs, and the second using libjpeg-turbo, both explained below.

 KNOWN BUGS:
 - if you quit the project with the scroll view showing, you get a crash
 - the jpeg error handler is not yet setup properly

+TODO:
+- instead of using drawRect: and UIImages, use drawLayer: and CGImageRefs directly
+- fix the zoom problem that appears sometime when zooming an image close to a boundary of another image (I suspect this is in the original Apple code)

 PhotoScollerNetwork Target: FAST AND EFFICIENT TILING